walwer/walwer/README.md

-# Hi there 👋
+# Hi there, I'm Bartek 👋

 ## There is nothing special about my profile

-And I made this to check if this Github trick really works!

 🏆 Currently working on dev-util project